MileHacker Logo

 Social Norms

-• Public displays of affection are less common than in many Western countries.
+• Public displays of affection are less common than in many Countries in the west.

-• China generally holds conservative views on social interactions.
+• China generally holds conservative views on interactions with people.

 • Individual travelers should feel safe, but awareness of cultural context helps.